Literature And Social Change: Building A Reading Laboratory To Combat Transphobia And Xenophobia (LIT-LAB) - Completed

 Purpose and Significance

-The primary goal of LIT-LAB is to measure and evaluate literature's ability to reduce prejudiced attitudes toward stigmatised groups.
-The project team aims to determine which approaches, plots, discourses, genres, and character constructions can foster empathy and promote a more open vision of these groups’ realities.
-To achieve this, the project team will first analyse books focused on our groups of interest to characterise the publications based on these parameters.
-Then, we will measure the pre-reading and post-reading attitudes of several students to estimate the impact of different literary works.
+The primary goal of LIT-LAB was to measure and evaluate literature's ability to reduce prejudiced attitudes towards stigmatised groups.
+The project team aimed to determine which approaches, plots, discourses, genres, and character constructions can foster empathy and promote a more open understanding of these groups’ realities.

 Implementation Method and Timeline

-The project will begin by collecting texts written about or focused on the target minorities and building a database that analyses various aspects of these works.
-The project team will then establish reading laboratories at the participating universities.
-Volunteer students from these universities will participate in book-club-style sessions every 15 days over six months.
-Each session will be guided by a researcher and will involve group discussions on fundamental aspects of the texts.
+The project began by collecting texts written about or focused on the target minorities and building a database that analyses various aspects of these works.
+The project team then established reading laboratories at the participating universities.
+Volunteer students from these universities participated in book club style sessions.
+Each session was guided by a researcher and involved group discussions on fundamental aspects of the texts.

 Contact: